Last updated/republished August 1, 2022

 Mears has been running shuttles from MCO to WDW for decades.
 While Magical Express was a Disney brand name, the actual bus service was run by Mears.
 And prior to the inception of Magical Express, Mears ran the WDW hotel shuttle under their own name as a fee-based service for guests.

-Standard service will function much like Magical Express.
-This is a shared ride, likely in a bus, that may make a few stops at other hotels, and you may wait up to 20 minutes for your ride to depart from the airport.
-Rides may be reserved either one-way or round trip.
-Each leg will cost $16 for adults or $13.50 for children.
+Standard service functions like Magical Express used to.
+This is a shared ride in a motorcoach that may make a few stops at other hotels, and you may wait up to 20 minutes for your ride to depart from the airport.
+Rides may be reserved either one-way or round-trip.
+Each leg costs $16 for adults or $13.50 for children.